If you are trying to decide where to stay in Rome for the first time, you have a lot of options.

 Pros: Central location in Rome, easy to walk to many of the most popular sights

-Cons: Feels touristy and can be busy in the summer months, does not have a convenient metro station
+Cons: Feels touristy and can be busy during peak travel times, does not have a convenient metro station, can be expensive

 Piazza Navona Photo

 UPSCALE: Trevi Beau Boutique Hotel.
-Just steps away from the Trevi Fountain, rooms have wooden ceilings and modern décor.
+Just steps away from the Trevi Fountain, rooms have wooden ceilings and modern dรฉcor.
 The hotel offers a daily continental breakfast.

 MID-RANGE: Prinsi Apartments.
 Located near the Trevi Fountain, this hotel offers small apartments that can accommodate two people.
 Prior guests love being able to walk to the Spanish Steps, Trevi Fountain, and even the Colosseum.